PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 Our flake provides Neovim as a default package for the `x86_64-linux` system, and a default app executes Neovim's binary.

-Now, lets run the app!
+Now, let's run the app!

 ```bash
 nix run